 The party’s over

 It’s not just the shift away from its party reputation that’s taking over the island.
-Ibiza is aiming to become a top spot for sustainable tourism.
-Destinations like Monaco, the Maldives, Greece, and Turkey, are increasing their sustainability metrics, weaving it into the fabric of the rebounding tourism industries.
+Ibiza is aiming to become a top spot for sustainable tourism like other top tourists destinations including Monaco, the Maldives, Greece, and Turkey, which are increasing their sustainability metrics by weaving it into the fabric of the rebounding tourism industries.

 Ibiza’s shift